Protecting Our Precious Ground Water

 Boreholes have recorded nitrate levels above drinking water standards

-What is The Aquifer Partnership (TAP)?
+What is The Aquifer Project (TAP)?

 From the River Adur in the west, the River Ouse to the east, and up to the edge of the Downs, the land is shaped by a tremendous block of chalk.
 This chalk holds water like a sponge, it forms the aquifer.

-TAP is dedicated to protecting the aquifer, which holds the precious groundwater we need to live.
+Hosted by The Living Coast UNESCO Biosphere, The Aquifer Project is dedicated to protecting the aquifer, which holds the precious groundwater we need to live.
 This is the water that makes the journey to your home, ready at the turn of a tap to quench a thirst, cook a meal, wash some clothes or fill a bath.
 It’s a vital natural resource.

 But like so many others, this natural resource is under threat.
 Pollution is a problem, not just here, but for aquifers, rivers, lakes, and oceans worldwide.

-Formed in 2016, we are a partnership focused on the aquifer, our precious natural resource.
+Formed in 2016, we are a project focused on the aquifer, our precious natural resource.
 We’ve drawn from experts across the UK and even the globe to learn about sustainable blue-green solutions for the issues facing our aquifer.

 Our relationship with water and how we manage it needs to change.
 We have to make sure we keep our water clean and use every drop wisely.

 We are protecting the precious water held beneath our feet.
 From towns to downs we all rely on it.
 Now, next year, in the next decade and in the next century, we’ll always need it.
-The Aquifer Partnership (TAP) is safeguarding the water we’ll need for years to come.
+The Aquifer Project (TAP) is safeguarding the water we’ll need for years to come.

 Our Goals